 My life is now complete, kiddies.
-I just saw the man who I’ve been lusting after longer than Sexy Ed from Radiohead, longer than Mr Darcy, longer than The Cute Guy At Flight Centre.
+I just saw the man who I’ve crushed on longer than Ed from Radiohead, longer than Mr Darcy, longer than The Cute Guy At Flight Centre.
 I’ve been fixated on this particular lad since the 1992 Barcelona Olympics.
-Yes folks, I am of course talking about Russia’s finest son, swimming superstar ALEX POPOV!
+Yes folks, I am of course talking about Russia’s finest son, swimming superstar Alex Popov!

 My sister and I had been out Dog Kennel Shopping, which is a thrilling activity for a rainy Sunday.
 We were heading home, kennel-less and disillusioned (who the hell wants to pay $200 for a plastic kennel?
 I mean I love Harry and all, but, crikey), when Rhiannon said she was hungry and fancied one of those bread roll thingies from Baker’s Delight that have cheese and tomato and herbs stuffed into them.